theheking/intro-to-r/content/1_setup_rstudio.md

       ```
     - But if you want to be able to access a value later, we need to assign <i> values </i> to <i>objects </i>.
     - You can either assign a value using `<-` or `=`.
-    - However, it is good practce to use `<-` for assignments and `=` for values of arguements in a function.
+    - However, it is good practice to use `<-` for assignments and `=` for values of arguments in a function.
       ```
       name <- "Hello"
       name = "Hello"
       ```
     - You should now be able to see the name in the environment tab.
-Does it tell you anything about
+Some details about your new variable should be beside the name.

 > Hint - A comment is a line of code with `#` at the beginning.
 This signifies to the R interpreter to not use this line as code but, in fact, information about the code.